filip-szczepankiewicz/GFO/README.md

 - **GFO (Geometric Filter Optimization)** — a band-limited, spectral cost on SO(3), based on Chebyshev polynomials and Sobolev-type band weights.
 This directly minimizes the variance of the frame energy across orientations.
 - **ESR (Electrostatic Repulsion)** — a Coulomb-like repulsion energy on SO(3) (or S²), which spreads rotations by maximizing pairwise geodesic distances.

-Both families support a **D₂-symmetry** variant (suffix `D2`), appropriate for acquisition schemes where each rotation and its dihedral equivalents represent the same physical experiment (e.g., symmetric b-tensors such as linear or planar tensor encoding).
+Both families support a **D₂-symmetry** variant (suffix `D2`), appropriate for acquisition schemes where each rotation and its dihedral equivalents represent the same physical experiment.

 ---